A welcome from the Chair of Governors

 - No current or previous Governors have any relationship with any school staff.

 - The Headteacher and Mrs Lucy Taylor (Class Teacher) are also governors in another NYCC primary school.

-- Mrs Andrea Lindoe (LA Governor), Mrs Kristie Price (Co-Opted Governor) and Mrs Andrea Lindoe (LA Governor) work in another Local Authority school.
+- Mrs Andrea Lindoe (LA Governor), Mrs Kristie Price (Co-Opted Governor) and Mrs Laura Williams (Parent Governor) work in other Local Authority schools.